khalo-sa/lamp-chat/README.md

 uv run python -m lamp_chat.init
 ```

-The last step does the following:
+The last step takes a couple minutes, and does the following:
-- Extract text from PDFs
+- Extract text from PDFs inside the `./pdfs` directory
-- Parse each PDF (lamp) into a JSON description of the lamp via the OpenAI API
+- Use [OpenAI's Structured Generation](https://platform.openai.com/docs/guides/structured-outputs/introduction) to parse each PDF text (unstructured lamp description) into a JSON object defined by a SQLModel schema (`./src/lamp_chat/orm.py`).
-- Store the JSON descriptions in a SQLite database
+- Store the parsed JSON objects in a SQLite database.

-## Usage

-Run the following command to start the chatbot:
+Then, run the following command to start a minimal chat UI:

 ```bash
 uv run python -m lamp_chat.chat
 ```

-It starts a minimal UI where you can chat with the chatbot.
+The bot uses [OpenAI's Function Calling](https://platform.openai.com/docs/guides/function-calling) feature to generate SQL queries against the database of lamp descriptions.
+Through this, the bot can answer detailed questions about the lamps that are grounded in the data, and prevents it from hallucinating.